mullenlucas/hello-rails-back-end/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This Web App was built with Ruby on Rails and React, using Gitflow and customized Linters
+> This App backend template was built with Ruby on Rails, using Gitflow and customized Linters

 <details>
   <summary>Client</summary>